-The trading member has to ensure the settlement of all deals entered into by a trading
+The trading member has to ensure the settlement of all deals entered into by a trading member even if the deals may have originated from its sub-broker.

 The sub-broker will be required to adhere to NSE's 'know your clients' requirements.
 The important documents relating to dealing through a sub-broker are given below: